procoder4606/MAIL_genrator/README.md

 ❌ Bad: > 10 MB (probably has venv folder!)

 Want me to help you verify before you upload?
-Share a screenshot of your MailMate folder! 📸RetrySGi have lossed all the file can you give me all correct filesNo problem!
+Share a screenshot of your MAIL-GENRATOR folder! 📸RetrySGi have lossed all the file can you give me all correct filesNo problem!
 I'll give you all the correct files.
 Let's recreate everything from scratch:

 📁 Step 1: Create Project Structure
 Create these folders:
-MailMate/
+MAIL-GENRATOR/
 ├── .streamlit/
 ├── agents/
 └── utils/